Grantham: Governance

-Grantham once lay within the ancient Winnibriggs and Threo wapentake in the Soke of Grantham in the Parts of Kesteven.
+Grantham once lay within the ancient Winnibriggs and Threo wapentake in the Soke of Grantham.

+In 1894 Grantham became a municipal borough which became part of the administrative county of the Parts of Kesteven in 1889.
+On 1 April 1974 the district and parish were abolished and became part of South Kesteven non-metropolitan district in the non-metropolitan county of Lincolnshire.
+No successor parish was formed so it became unparished.
+A charter trustees was formed to preserve the borough status of the former borough.

+On 1 April 2024 Grantham was parished and the responsibilities of the charter trustees were transferred to the parish.
+The parish council is named Grantham Town Council and is made up of 22 councillors representing seven wards: Arnoldfield ward, Barrowby Gate ward, Earlesfield ward, Harrowby ward, Springfield ward, St Vincent's ward and St Wulfram's ward.
+Each elects three councillors except St Vincent's which elects four.
+These wards are similar to, but not identical with, the district wards used for election to South Kesteven District Council.

-Politically the town belongs to the Grantham and Stamford constituency, represented in Parliament by Conservative Party Member of Parliament (MP) Gareth Davies, elected at the 12 December 2019 general election.
+Politically the town belongs to the Grantham and Bourne constituency, represented in Parliament by Conservative Party Member of Parliament (MP) Gareth Davies, elected at the 4 July 2024 general election.

 Two of Grantham's MPs in recent years, Joe Godber and Douglas Hogg, have been Secretary of State for Agriculture.

 Before 1974, the local area was represented by Grantham Borough Council, based at Grantham Guildhall on St Peters Hill, and West Kesteven Rural District, based in Sandon Close.
-The local authority is now South Kesteven District Council.
+The local authority is now Grantham Town Council.

-The Grantham Charter Trustees have responsibility for ceremonial functions remaining from the former Grantham Borough Council.
+The Grantham Charter Trustees had responsibility for ceremonial functions remaining from the former Grantham Borough Council.
 They include civic ceremonies, annual commemorative events, hosting official visits and maintaining the town's regalia.
 The Charter Trustees consist of the Grantham District Councillors on South Kesteven District Council.
 Two members of these are elected annually as Mayor and Deputy Mayor of Grantham.

 The 2016 population, put at 44,580, divides by electoral ward into Belmont 4,900; Grantham Arnoldfield 4,666, Grantham Barrowby Gate 5,195, Grantham Earlsfield 6,557, Grantham Harrowby 4,770, Grantham St Vincent's 7,637, Grantham St Wulfram's 5,461, and Grantham Springfield 5,394.